Referral to a burn unit

 Authors: Rami Mossad Ibrahim, MD, Elisabeth Lauritzen, MD, Frederik Gulmark Hansen med.stud., Magnus Balslev Avnstorp, MD and Rikke Holmgaard, Consultant, Burns Specialist, MD, PhD

-After completing the primary patient examination and burn assessment of size and depth, you must decide whether the patient may be treated at a local hospital or should be transferred to a Burn unit.
+After completing the primary patient examination, depth assessment and calculation of the TBSA, the clinician decides if the patient may be treated at a local hospital or should be transferred to a specialized burn unit.

-- The injury exceeds 5 % of TBSA in children (<15 years) and exceeds 10% of TBSA in adults
+- Burninjury exceeds 5 % of TBSA in children (<15 years) and exceeds 10% of TBSA in adults

 - Subdermal burns exceeding 5% of TBSA